 Movie: The Wiz (Sidney Lumet, 1978)

-If The Wiz fails as a musical, it does work decently well as an urban fantasy.
-Lumet is interested in making places that symbolise urban rot come alive.
-Oz is essentially an unnerving version of New York.
-A lot of the aesthetic elements (e.g. brownstones, street waste, construction sites) that are usually used to signify New York and its bustle are here placed outside their usual context and given a fantastical, lightheartedly dystopian spin.
-We find the Tin Man in a defunct theme park among scraps of metal and rusting roller coasters, key songs are staged in abandoned playgrounds below street level surrounded by concrete, and the film's best scene takes place in an empty subway where our heroes are attacked by garbage cans (wherever they go, Dorothy and co. are surrounded by trash) and platform pillars disconnecting themselves from the ceiling.
+Bringing to the foreground all the things that are completely offputting about Michael Jackson, while neutering everything that made him the most popular man in the world is not a recipe for a succesful musical.
+The Wiz does however work decently well as an urban fantasy.
+Lumet is interested in making places that symbolise urban rot come alive with Oz essentially being an unnerving version of New York.
+A lot of the aesthetic elements (e.g. brownstones, street waste, construction sites) that are usually used (often by Lumet himself, for example in the opening montage of Dog Day Afternoon) to signify New York and its bustle are here placed outside their usual context and given a fantastical, lightheartedly dystopian spin.
+We find the Tin Man in a defunct theme park among scraps of metal and rusting roller coasters, key songs are staged in abandoned concrete-filled playgrounds situated below street level, and the film's best scene takes place in an empty subway where our heroes are attacked by garbage cans (wherever they go, Dorothy and co. are surrounded by trash) and platform pillars disconnecting themselves from the ceiling.
 The film would have benefitted from more of that kind of absurdity; the life-sized humanoid microphone Dorothy talks to when trying to reach the Wiz is a great example of what could have been.

 No comments: